-The majority of the working population in the country belonged to the informal, unorganized sector that had the lowest income jobs.
+Much of the working population in the country belonged to the informal, unorganized sector that had the lowest income jobs.
 India has millions of migrant workers who move seasonally for prospective labor-intensive jobs that offer better pay than local employment.
-With no restriction on internal migration within the country, supported by the vast road and rail infrastructure many workers commute across districts for employment, sometimes even on daily basis.
+With no restriction on internal migration within the country, supported by the vast road and rail infrastructure many workers commute across districts for employment, sometimes even daily.

 While most of the country is aware of the unemployment woes, wage disparity is seldom noticed among workers in general, followed by an obvious gender gap.
 The country in recent years has seen a decrease in labor force participation among females.
 The disparity was massive in executive positions, and to address gender diversity, “The Companies Act of 2013” mandated a certain class of companies to have at least one woman director on board.
 The essence of this mandate was lost when many companies circumvented this rule by appointing family members of the owners as women directors.

 The country’s lockdown from the coronavirus (COVID-19) pandemic in March 2020 not only halted daily life, but also had a drastic impact on most economic activities, causing financial stress on many migrants and daily wage employees.
-A drop in India’s GDP forecasts as a result of COVID-19 accompanies a drop in industrial production due to decreased factory output in non-operational factories across the country.
-Business and commercial activities came to a standstill, and many lost their jobs.
+A drop in India’s GDP forecasts as a result of COVID-19 was accompanied by business and commercial activities coming to a standstill, and many lost their jobs.
 Amidst this work-from-home became the new norm for many professionals.
 This made it clear that along with the economy, the pandemic created immediate and long-term disruption in employment, with all sections of society at stake.